César E. Chávez Leadership Conference Student Scholarships

 - Western Oregon University, a partner of CECLC, Inc., matches the CECLC Scholarship for awardees planning on attending WOU in Fall 2019.

-- Chemeketa Community College, a partner of CECLC, Inc., matches the CECLC Scholarship for awardees planning on attending Chemeketa in Fall 2019.
+- Chemeketa Community College, a partner of CECLC, Inc., offers a one-year tuition scholarship for CECLC scholarship awardees planning on attending Chemeketa in Fall 2019.

 Before beginning the application, please make sure you have all the following information ready.
 Once you start the scholarship application, you cannot save it and come back to it.